Video label detection

 Important

-Task information is retained for only seven days after the task starts.
-After this period, the results are no longer available through the API.
+Task results are retained for seven days after the task starts.
+After this period, results are no longer available through the API.

 Prerequisites